Mackey 2-functors and Mackey 2-motives: Mackey squares

 where the $x$-component of~$v$ is a conjugation-inclusion $v_x=(-)^x\colon K\cap{}^{x\!}H\into H$ whereas each component of~$j$ is the mere inclusion $j_x=\incl\colon K\cap{}^{x\!}H\into K$; the $x$-component of~$\gamma$ is the \emph{2-cell} $\gamma_x={}^{x}(-)\colon i\,v_x\Rightarrow u\,j_x\colon K\cap{}^{x\!}H \into G$.
 We see here conjugation playing its two roles, at the 1-cell and at the 2-cell levels. \end{Rem}

-\begin{Rem} Requiring a strict 2-functor~$\MM\colon \cat{B}\to \cat{B}'$ to satisfy base-change with respect to every iso-comma square is equivalent to the (stronger) condition that $\MM$ satisfies base-change with respect to every Mackey square, each time assuming the relevant faithfulness to guarantee existence of adjoint.
+\begin{Rem} Requiring a strict 2-functor~$\MM\colon \cat{B}\to \cat{B}'$ to satisfy base-change with respect to every iso-comma square is equivalent to the (\emph{a~priori} stronger) condition that $\MM$ satisfies base-change with respect to every Mackey square.
 Indeed, this comes from a more general fact about mates: Suppose given two 2-cells which are equivalent, then the mate of the first one is an isomorphism if and only if the mate of the other is.
 See \Cref{Prop:mates-under-top-functor} and \Cref{Rem:mate-natural} if necessary. \end{Rem}

 \bigbreak